tmobile/magentaA11y/_checklist-native/toggle-switch.md

 - Switch or Toggle Button - A switch is a visual toggle between two mutually exclusive states — on and off
 - You should use a native switch when at all possible vs a custom element, as it will automatically and correctly announce the role without additional development effort
 - A toggle should just toggle on or off.
-It should not automatically navigate the user to another field or screen when toggled, as that would most likely cause a change of context
+It should not automatically navigate the user to another field or screen when toggled, as that would most likely cause a change of context.
+Revealing new information on the same screen as a result of activating a toggle is usually not a change of context.
+- Name, Role, State must be announced when focus is on the control, if it is isolated in the table row.
+Announcing the label before the switch does not meet this requirement.

 ### Name

 - Name describes purpose while focus is on the control (or on the whole table row)
-- Best practice is to not include "button" in the name
-- Name should match the visible label, if any
+- Name should match the visible label, if any, or text in the table row

 - **iOS Tips**
 	- Set a label in Interface Builder in the Identity Inspector